davehasagithub/slidewsl/NOTES.md

     at once (ie: multiple WSL distros).
 But, be very careful not to mount the same disk image concurrently.
 Hint: Different locations should be specified in `/etc/disk-image.conf`.
 The systemd service is `disk-image`.
-    A better solution is running multiple Compose projects as detailed above.
+    A better solution is running multiple Compose projects as mentioned elsewhere.

   - Sample DOS commands for export/import: